Chonita1/gitexercise/README.md

 ## Welcome to Chonita's GitHub Page!
 The purpose of this page is to practice setting up a webpage on GitHub.

-You can use the [editor on GitHub](https://github.com/Chonita1/gitexercise/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+I can use the [editor on GitHub](https://github.com/Chonita1/gitexercise/edit/master/README.md) to maintain and preview the content for my  website in Markdown files.

-aai used a GitHub Jekyll theme to run my webpage.
+I used a GitHub Jekyll theme to run my webpage.

 ### Jekyll Themes